mattyv/ilp_for/README.md

 }
 ```

-Compilers *can* unroll this with `#pragma unroll`, but they insert bounds checks after **each element** because [SCEV](https://llvm.org/devmtg/2018-04/slides/Absar-ScalarEvolution.pdf) cannot determine the trip count for loops with `break`,  so you end up with something like:
+Compilers *can* unroll this with `#pragma unroll`, but they do a bit of a crappy job and insert bounds checks after **each element** because [SCEV](https://llvm.org/devmtg/2018-04/slides/Absar-ScalarEvolution.pdf) cannot determine the trip count for loops with `break`,  so you end up with something like:

 ```
 loop: